defenseunicorns/uds-common/docs/adrs/0002-apache-2.0-for-all-uds-products.md

 delivery better OSS value than nearly any other defense contractor and better OSS financial outlook than most OSS companies due to our trust we have built with various government organizations.
-However, in some ways, the DoD Primes are our hyper-scaler equivalents, they are in the same markets with considerable more resources and deeper relationships.
-This means our moat, when looking at other successful defense contractors in particular, is really around out ability to
+However, in some ways, the DoD Primes are our hyper-scaler equivalents, they are in the same markets with considerably more resources and deeper relationships.
+This means our moat, when looking at other successful defense contractors in particular, is really around our ability to

 1. Create compelling FOSS technology